Acetyl-L-Carnitine (ALCAR, ALC or LAC) is a synthesized version of L-Carnitine. Which is a derivative of the amino acids lysine and methionine.

 L-Carnitine: Helps produce energy within the mitochondria of your cells, but is not capable of crossing the blood-brain barrier.
 Supplemental L-Carnitine is difficult for your body to absorb; only 18% of it reaches your bloodstream.

 Acetyl-L-Carnitine: Is easier to absorb and used by your body than L-Carnitine.
-One study showed using 2 grams of ALCAR daily for 50 days boosted blood ALCAR levels by 43%.[i]
+In one animal study, who were given 2 grams of ALCAR daily for 50 days, ALCAR boosted blood levels of ALCAR by 43%.[i]

-ALCAR does everything that L-Carnitine does, but can also cross the blood-brain barrier.
-In another study, researchers found that ALCAR protects brain cells from oxidative stress, while L-Carnitine does not.[ii]
+ALCAR does everything that L-Carnitine does, but by adding an acetyl group, it but can also cross the blood-brain barrier.
+In another animal study, researchers found that ALCAR supports mitochondrial function which then protects brain cells from oxidative stress, while L-Carnitine does not.[ii]

 How does Acetyl-L-Carnitine Work in the Brain?